loicgreffier/docsource/README.md

 #### External Links

-External links are links that point to an external domain.
-Docsource sends an HTTP request to check the HTTP return
+External links point to an external domain.
+Docsource sends an HTTP request and check the HTTP return code:
-code:

 - The link is considered broken if the return code is 404.
 - The link is considered valid if the return code is anything other than 404.

 #### Relative Links

-Relative links are used for links within the same domain.
-Docsource checks whether the linked resource actually exists:
+Relative links point to the same domain.
+Docsource checks if the linked resource actually exists:

 - The link is considered broken if the linked resource does not exist.
 - The link is considered valid if the linked resource exists.

 A relative link can be either absolute or relative:

-- Absolute links are checked from the root directory of the documentation + the content directory if provided ( `--content-directory`) or the image directory for images if provided (`--image-directory`).
+- Absolute links are checked from the current user directory (i.e., the root directory of the documentation) concatenated with the content directory if provided (`--content-directory`) or the image directory for images if provided (`--image-directory`).
-- Relative links are checked from the file to which the link belongs.
+- Relative links are checked from the file the link belongs to.

 #### Mailto Links

-Mailto links are used to include a link with an email address.
-Docsource checks the format of the linked email address:
+Mailto links point to an email address.
+Docsource checks the format of the email address:

 - The link is considered broken if the format is incorrect.
 - The link is considered valid if the format is correct.